SnoozeTime/vkgame/README.md

 # Input

-- [ ] Create different backend for GUI and headless mode. (headless for server, should read input from the console)

 # BUGS:

 - [ ] GUI does not resize (imgui renderer problem)
+- [ ] When window out of focuse sometime the input is stuck in one direction (network)